jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 11 - Domain Name Service (DNS).md

 #### Loose Coherency

-DNS databases are always internally consistent; each version of a subset of the database (a zone) has a serial number that increments on each database change
+DNS databases are always internally consistent; each version of a subset of the database (a zone) has a serial number that increments on each database change.
+Changes to the master copy of the database are replicated according to timing set by the zone administrator.
+Cached data also expires according to a set timeout.